 FRYSC Corps is an AmeriCorps project whose members are committed to serving Kentucky children in partnership with caring families, supportive schools and resource centers, active communities and dedicated volunteers to provide literacy-rich opportunities to help K-12 students improve their reading skills and life-long opportunities.

 - More than 50 AmeriCorps members serve full- and part-time in FRYSCs during the school year.

 - Trained reading tutors may work with K-12 students.

-- Members may qualify for AmeriCorps sponsored health insurance and childcare assistance.
+- Members may qualify for AmeriCorps-sponsored health insurance and childcare assistance.

-- Program begins Sep.
+- The program begins on Sept.
 1.